netascode/terraform-aci-nac-aci/docs/labs/guide_terraform_manual.md

 Apply complete!
 Resources: 295 added, 0 changed, 0 destroyed.
 ```

-Once the configuration changes have been applied to the ACI fabric, this can then be verified through using the APIC GUI.
+Once the configuration changes have been applied to the ACI fabric, this can then be verified using the APIC GUI.

-With Terrafrom are only the configuration elements described in the desired configuration and/or present in the Terraform statefile added, changed, or removed when executing `terraform apply`.
+With Terrafrom only the configuration elements are described in the desired configuration and/or present in the Terraform statefile added, changed, or removed when executing `terraform apply`.

-As we in this lab are using the local filesystem for the Terraform state file `terraform.tfstate` will this file just been created/modified.
+As in this lab we are using the local filesystem for the Terraform state file `terraform.tfstate` this file will just be created/modified.

 ```sh
 root@terraform-aac:/terraform-aac# ls -la terraform.tfstate